A projection method for particle resampling: Numerical experiments with pseudoinverse resampling

-\subsection{Nonlinear Landau damping, $A=0.5$}
+\subsection{Nonlinear Landau damping}

-The nonlinear Landau damping test case, $A=0.5$, has been studied extensively in the literature (Kraus Table 5.1 tabulates several results of previous work \cite{KrausThesis}).
-Cheng and Knorr test with a $32 \times 128$ cell continuum grid solver and a time step of $\frac{1}{8}$ that is not only quantitatively similar to our results (Figure \ref{fig:A5}) but qualitatively similar (Figure 4 in \cite{Cheng1976} and Figure 5 in \cite{Kraus_Kormann_Morrison_Sonnendrücker_2017} shows $\gamma_1$ measured with the first to peaks, and the fourth peak while the third is low).
-Figure \ref{fig:A5conv} show convergence studies on the amplitude of the electric field for time step, resampling rate and particle and continuum grid resolution.
+The nonlinear Landau damping test case, defined as setting $A=0.5$, has been studied extensively in the literature (Kraus Table 5.1 tabulates several results of previous work \cite{KrausThesis}).
+Cheng and Knorr test with a $32 \times 128$ cell continuum grid solver and a time step of $\frac{1}{8}$ that is not only quantitatively similar to our results (Figure~\ref{fig:A5}) but qualitatively similar (Figure~4 in \cite{Cheng1976} and Figure~5 in \cite{Kraus_Kormann_Morrison_Sonnendrücker_2017} shows $\gamma_1$ measured with the first two peaks, and the fourth peak).
+Figure~\ref{fig:A5conv-1} and \ref{fig:A5conv-2} show convergence studies on the amplitude of the electric field for time step, resampling rate and particle and continuum grid resolution.

-These convergence tests establish parameters for an highly resolved analysis in Figure \ref{fig:A5} that agrees well with Cheng and Knorr: $\gamma_1 = -0.281$ as compared to our rate of $-0.278$, and a growth rate of $0.084$ vs our rate of $0.091$.
-Figure \ref{fig:A5_dt} show convergence with time step.
-The differences are only visible in the rebound stage and approximately second order accuracy is observed.
-The modest effect of resampling in this nonlinear case is observed in Figure \ref{fig:A5_period}, where resampling appears to increase the amplitude in the rebound stage.
-In comparison with the (clean) continuum results of Kraus (Figure 5.11 \cite{KrausThesis}) the onset of rebound is about the same but slope of the rebound stage with our code, without resampling appears to be higher and this slope is $\gamma_2 =0.07458$ in Kraus and $\gamma_2 =0.07885$ in Figure \ref{fig:A5_period}.
+These convergence tests establish parameters for an highly resolved analysis in Figure~\ref{fig:A5} that agrees well with Cheng and Knorr: $\gamma_1 = -0.281$ as compared to our rate of $-0.278$, and a growth rate of $0.084$ vs our rate of $0.090$.
+Figure~\ref{fig:A5_dt} shows convergence study in time step where convergence is observed in the rebound region.
+The modest effect of resampling in this nonlinear case is observed in Figure~\ref{fig:A5_period}, where resampling appears to increase the amplitude in the rebound stage.